 The Appleton area has a variety of movie theaters.
 One of the most popular is Regal Theaters on College Avenue in Kimberly, just a few blocks east of Highway 441, on the south side of the street.
 There are also cinemas in the Fox River Mall (west of Highway 41 and north of College Avenue) and in the Valley Fair Mall (Highway 47 and Calumet Street, on the south side of town).
 The Valley Fair Mall cinema generally has the lowest prices.
 Hollywood Cinema is on Westhill Boulevard, north of College Avenue near Woodman's market, just east of Highway 41.

 Some would call this a mosquito-infested swamp to be avoided, but I really enjoy the trails through this forested wetland area.
 The plant life to be seen in the summer is spectacular, in my opinion.
-This living museum has 72 acres plus a new 4,000 square-foot Nature Center with a "Living Waters" exhibit with local fish, salamanders, frogs, and other creatures.
+This living museum has 76 acres, 3 miles of stroller-friendly trails, plus a 4,000 square-foot Nature Center with a "Living Waters" exhibit with local fish, salamanders, frogs, and other creatures.
 And the mounted creatures on display are worth the visit on their own - especially the majestic lake sturgeon.
 The Reserve is also a great place for a corporate meeting or workshop.
 A real gem.
 (I've been involved in some Eagle Scout projects there - fun!)
 I also understand 9,000 kids came there with school groups in 2005.
 Located on Highway 114 between Oneida Street and Highway 47, next to Lake Winnebago and Brighton Beach Road.
-Open 6 AM to 9 PM year-round.
-The Center is closed Mondays and has hours of 8 AM to 4:30 PM Tuesday to Friday, 11 AM to 4 PM Saturday and Sunday.
-Call ahead: (920) 720-9349.
+Generous hours, but check the website or call ahead: (920) 720-9349.
+Website: www.heckrodtwetland.com (via secure shortcut).

 Soccer is big in Appleton.
 We've got some large, well maintained fields and well organized groups.
 The Appleton Soccer Club is a great organization offering loads of soccer fun for Appleton youth.
 They can be reached at (920)-730-2456, or write P.O.
 Box 1444, Appleton, WI 54913.